- Your bank’s website: Sign in to your account and search for activate new card.

 -

-This unique 16-digit number is printed on your Visa debit card.
+This unique 16-digit number is printed on your Visa Debit card.
 To shop online or by phone, you’ll need this number, along with your card’s expiration date and CVV number.

 -